DIY Backyard Putting Green

 Remove the crushed limestone from the places where the cups will go.
 Use a spade or shovel to make holes for the cups.
 Use the hand tamper to compact the rocks around the holes, being careful not to hit the edges of the cups.

 Smooth out any rocks that are sticking up with the backside of a lawn rake.
 Use sand to fill in small depressions or cracks between the rocks.
-Use a level to check that a three-foot radius around each cup is smooth and flat.
+Use a level to check that a 3-foot radius around each cup is smooth and flat.
 This will help the ball roll properly.

 Most synthetic turf is already sized, but if your manufacturer recommends it, unroll the turf and pre-shrink it by spraying it with a garden hose until it’s saturated.
 Let it dry for at least 24 hours.